 About The Green Building Initiative (GBI)

-The Green Building Initiative® (GBI) seeks to provide transparency and customer service as we collectively move the needle toward a sustainable built environment.
+The Green Building Initiative® (GBI) seeks to be innovative and provide responsive customer service as we collectively move the needle toward a sustainable built environment.
 We recognize that credible and practical green building approaches for commercial and governmental construction are critical in this effort.
 Responding to the reality that one size does not fit all in sustainable improvements, we sought to create a more tailored approach that takes into account the building’s type, purpose and occupants.

 A 501c3 nonprofit organization, the GBI is dedicated to accelerating the adoption of building practices that result in energy-efficient, healthier and environmentally sustainable buildings.

-In order to maintain a transparency, our rating system goes through a public, collaborative, consensus-based process guided by the American National Standards Institute (ANSI).
-Link to internal ANSI page here.
+To maintain transparency, our rating system goes through a public, collaborative, consensus-based process guided by the American National Standards Institute (ANSI).

 A Brief History of GBI and Green Globes:

 In 2004 GBI saw the opportunity to adapt a Canadian web-based, interactive learning tool developed from BREAM to the needs of U.S. commercial buildings.
 At the end of that year, GBI brought the Green Globes® environmental assessment and rating tool into the U.S. market.

-In 2014 GBI began the process of updating the ANSI/GBI 01-2010 is undergoing an update to keep the Green Globes New Construction Rating System timely and consensus-based.
+In 2014 GBI began the process of updating the ANSI/GBI 01-2010 is being updated to keep the Green Globes New Construction Rating System timely and consensus-based.